werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 ### Resources manifests validation

 If resource manifest in the chart contains logical or syntax errors then werf will write validation warning to the output during deploy process.
 Also all validation errors will be written to the `debug.werf.io/validation-messages`.
-These errors typically does not affect deploy process exit status, because kubernetes apiserver can accept wrong manifests with certain typos or errors without reporting errors.
+These errors typically does not affect deploy process exit status, because Kubernetes apiserver can accept wrong manifests with certain typos or errors without reporting errors.

 For example, having following typos in the chart templates (`envs` instead of `env` and `redinessProbe` instead of `readinessProbe`):